pingidentity/terraform-docs/docs/best-practices/index.md

 * `pingone_population.my_awesome_population_list_of_objects["My awesome population"]`
 * `pingone_population.my_awesome_population_list_of_objects["My awesome second population"]`

-However, in this case, if the name of `My awesome population` is changed to `My awesome first population` in the variable, Terraform will destroy that population and re-create it with it's new index value.
-This is an unnecessary and dangerous way to change the population name as destruction of populations will put user data at risk.
+However, in this case, if the name of `My awesome population` is changed to `My awesome first population` in the variable, Terraform will destroy that population and re-create it with a new index value.
+Not only is this an unnecessary and dangerous way to change the population name as destruction of populations will put user data at risk.

 ### Write and Publish Re-usable Modules

-When writing Terraform HCL, there are often times when collections of resources and data sources are commonly used together, or used frequently with the same, or very similar structure.
+When writing Terraform HCL, there are many cases when collections of resources and data sources are commonly used together or with the same or a similar structure.
 These collections of resources and data sources can be grouped together into a Terraform module.
-Writing and publishing Terraform modules embodies a best practice within infrastructure as code (IaC) paradigms for several compelling reasons:
+Writing and publishing Terraform modules embodies a best practice within infrastructure as code (IaC) paradigms for several reasons:

 - **Abstract complexity** - modules encapsulate and abstract complex sets of resources and configurations, promoting reusability and reducing redundancy across your infrastructure setups.
 This modular approach enables teams to define standardized and vetted building blocks, ensuring consistency, compliance, and reliability across deployments.
 - **Foster collaboration** - publishing these modules, either internally within an organization or publicly in the Terraform Registry, fosters collaboration and knowledge sharing.
 It allows others to benefit from proven infrastructure patterns, contribute improvements, and stay aligned with the latest best practices.
 This culture of sharing and collaboration not only accelerates development cycles but also elevates the quality of infrastructure provisioning by leveraging the collective expertise and experience of the Terraform community.

-Therefore, writing and publishing Terraform modules is not just about code efficiency; it's about building a foundation for a more innovative, resilient, and collaborative infrastructure management practice.

 ## Versioning